crowdsourcing-class/crowdsourcing-class.github.io/assignment7.md

 You will be using your own data from [Assignment 5](http://crowdsourcing-class.org/assignment5.html).
 You should download three reports: we will use the "Full" report for our own computations; we will use the "Aggregated" one and the "Contributors" one so that you can compare your own aggregation techniques against the ones used by CrowdFlower.

-##Part 1: Comparing aggregation methods
+## Part 1: Comparing aggregation methods

-###Majority vote
+### Majority vote

 Majority vote is probably the easiest and most common way to aggregate your workers' labels.
 It is simple and gets to the heart of what "the wisdom of crowds" is supposed to give us- as long as the workers make uncorrelated errors, we should be able to walk away with decent results.
 Plus, as every insecure middle schooler knows, what is popular is always right.

 1. First, use majority vote to assign labels to each of the urls in your data.
-You can impliment it however you want, but will want to output <b>two-column, tab-separated file</b> in the format "url \t label".
+You can implement it however you want, but will want to output <b>two-column, tab-separated file</b> in the format "url \t label".

 	Lets let <i>u</i> be a url and we'll use <i>labels</i> to refer to the data structure we are building, so that <i>labels[u]</i> is the label we assign to <i>u</i>.
 So we have